 A final report is to be submitted to the FAIC office within 60 days

 after the project completion.
-Please use the Final Report Form.
-Final reports may be published in full or in
+Final reports may be published in part or full by FAIC.
+The final report should include: